firmwater/FirmwaterLMS-API/README.md

 # Current User API

 The current user API will provide access to resources corresponding to the currently authenticated user.
-It is a convenient way of accessing similar resources exposed by the users API except with regards to the currently logged in user.
+It is a convenient way of accessing many of the resources exposed by the users API for the currently logged in user.

 ## Get the authenticated user